Bryan Edwards Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 - Edwards has been the target of 9.3% (52 total) of his team's 559 passing attempts this season.

-- Edwards has seen the ball thrown his way seven times in the red zone this season, 10.6% of his team's 66 red zone pass attempts.
+- Edwards (seven red zone targets) has been the recipient of 10.6% of his team's 66 red zone pass attempts.

 - The Raiders have thrown the football in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
 This offensive attack ranks 17th in the NFL in points scored.